Madagascar spiny forests: Conservation

 8.31% of the ecoregion is in protected areas. including Tsimanampetsotsa National Park, Berenty Reserve, Beza Mahafaly Reserve, and Cap Sainte Marie Special Reserve.
-Andohahela National Park offers limited protection through its 'parcel 3' section.
+Andohahela National Park offers limited protection through its 'Parcel Three' section.
 Elsewhere the spiny forest habitat is under pressure from human exploitation.
-The main impacting activities are burning for conversion to grazing land, harvesting for charcoal and firewood, and logging for construction.
+The main impacting activities are burning for conversion to farming and grazing land, harvesting for charcoal and firewood, and logging for construction.
 The Arboretum d'Antsokay is a botanical garden near Toliara dedicated to preserving the flora of the spiny forest.